TaylorLoatman/travel_club/README.md

  ## Description

- Search for the cheapest flight in a 6-month range departing & arriving to the user chosen destenation.
+ Search for the cheapest flight in a 6-month range departing & arriving to the user chosen destination.
 Alerts can be received via text or email.

  ### Features